Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 To truly understand which of these CPA review courses is best for you, it’s important to analyze the various study materials and features that both companies provide.
 With that in mind, let’s first discuss everything that Becker brings to the table.

 At the next level up, Becker provides its Premium package.
 This is their most popular choice by far.
-Costing right around $3,100, this course provides access to prerecorded video lessons, live online classes, textbooks, practice problems and more.
+Costing right around $3,100, this course provides access to prerecorded video lessons, hardcopy textbooks, practice problems, and more.
+This course costs about $100 or so more than Gleim’s comparable package.

 This course prices out at around $3,800 and should be considered by students needing a little bit more guidance and hand holding.
-I should also mention that Becker’s Pro course comes with a Pass Guarantee that refunds you $250 per section if you fail.
+Additionally, Becker offers a Concierge course that comes with a Pass Guarantee that refunds you $250 per section if you don’t pass on your first attempt.

 Our Thoughts On The Becker CPA Coursework

-Between the live classes, on demand video lectures, thorough textbooks and practice problems, you will definitely see every possible topic that could come up on the CPA exam.
-Not to mention, Becker’s course just feels cohesive and deep, while other courses in the industry at times feel piecemealed.
+Between the live classes, on demand video lectures, thorough textbooks and practice problems, you will definitely see every possible topic that could come up on the exam.
+Not to mention, Becker’s course just feels cohesive and deep, while other companies at times feel piecemeal.

 The main difference between the Gleim and Becker curriculums is clearly the live classwork offered by Becker.
-More on these classes below in the course highlight section, but this is a super beneficial offering that Gleim just can’t compete with.
+More on these classes below, but this is a super beneficial offering that Gleim just can’t compete with.

 In addition to the live class time, Becker also provides some stellar video lessons.
 Different than Gleim, these videos take the form of an onscreen interactive textbook that the instructor updates with notes, highlights and key points.